Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Conclusion

 \section{Conclusion}

-We proposed a series of minimal solvers to compute the 6DOF relative pose of a multi-camera system using a minimal number of six PCs.
+We proposed a series of minimal solvers to compute the 6DOF relative pose of multi-camera systems using a minimal number of six PCs.
 We also exploit ray bundle constraints that allow for a reduction of the solution space and the development of more stable solvers.
 A generic solver is proposed for the relative pose estimation of generalized cameras.
 All configurations of minimal six-point problems for multi-camera systems are enumerated.
 Moreover, two minimal solvers, including an inter-camera solver and an intra-camera solver, are proposed for practical configurations of two-camera rigs.
-Based on synthetic and real-world experiments, we demonstrate that the proposed solvers offer an efficient solution for ego-motion estimation, surpassing state-of-the-art solvers in terms of accuracy.
+Based on both synthetic and real-world experiments, we demonstrate that the proposed solvers offer an efficient solution for estimating ego-motion of multi-camera systems, surpassing state-of-the-art solvers in terms of accuracy.